Yes, the Nothing Phone (1) really can make mobiles fun again – here's how

 The biggest talking point of the Phone (1)'s design has to be its transparent Gorilla Glass back, under which you'll find a number of beautifully arranged components, dressed in a gamut of textures that play with the light differently.

-From personal experience, fellow geeks seem to have a particular soft-spot for transparent technology; lusting after the Clear Blue Nintendo 64 console when it launched or the clamouring to get a glimpse of the rare clear Pebble smartwatches that were seldom seen beyond the wrists of a few choice company employees.
+From personal experience, fellow geeks seem to have a particular soft-spot for transparent technology; lusting after the Clear Blue Nintendo 64 console when it launched or clamouring to get a glimpse of the rare clear Pebble smartwatches that were occasionally spotted on the wrists of a few choice company employees.

-It seems as though the team behind the Phone (1) share in this fascination for see-through gadgetry and being in the business of designing their own smartphone, took the opportunity to offer a new generation of nerds the chance to lust after their debut device for that same reason.
+It seems as though the team behind the Phone (1) share in this fascination for see-through gadgetry and in the process of designing their own smartphone, took the opportunity to offer a new generation of nerds some fresh eye-candy of their own creation.

 Everyone loves a light show